arvind-yadav-vit/vendor-risk-supply-chain-diagnostics/README.md

 | `src/train_model.py` | ML modeling, train/test methodology, evaluation metrics, benchmarking against a baseline |
 | `dashboard/app.py` | Stakeholder communication, dashboard design, translating data into decisions |

-## 7. Interview Preparation
+## 7. Limitations & Assumptions

-### "Walk me through this project."
-*"I built an end-to-end vendor risk monitoring system for a simulated electronics manufacturer.
-It ingests purchase order, quality inspection, and disruption event data, aggregates it into a vendor-quarter feature table, and produces two things: a transparent weighted risk scorecard that procurement teams can actually understand and defend to a vendor, and a machine learning model that predicts which vendors are likely to become risky next quarter — so the team can act proactively instead of reactively.
-I also built an interactive dashboard so a non-technical stakeholder could actually use this."*

-### "Why did you build both a rule-based score AND an ML model?"
-*"In real vendor risk management, the rule-based score is what a procurement team would actually put in front of a vendor in a business review — it's fully
-explainable: 'your on-time delivery dropped, that's 25% of your score.'
-You can't do that with a black-box model's output.
-But the rule-based score is backward-looking and can't easily capture non-linear interactions.
-So I trained an ML model on the same features to forecast forward-looking risk, and then benchmarked it directly against the rule-based score to quantify whether the extra complexity was actually worth it — which is the right way to justify using ML instead of just assuming it's better."*

-### "How did you avoid data leakage in the predictive model?"
-*"Two things.
-First, the label — 'will this vendor breach next quarter' — is defined using only data from the future quarter, and the model only ever sees features from the current and prior quarters, never the quarter it's predicting.
-Second, I evaluated with both a random train/test split and a time-based split, where I train on earlier quarters and test only on later ones.
-That's the more rigorous approach for a forecasting problem, because a random split can accidentally let the model 'see' patterns from a time period that, in production, wouldn't exist yet."*

-### "Your ROC-AUC is only ~0.72.
-Is that a good result?"
-*"For this kind of problem — noisy, real-world operational data with genuine irreducible uncertainty — yes.
-If I'd gotten 0.98, I'd be suspicious of leakage before I'd be impressed.
-0.70–0.75 means the model is finding real, useful signal without overfitting, and it modestly beats a well-designed business heuristic, which is the realistic bar for this kind of forecasting problem in industry."*

-### "What would you do differently in a production version?"
-*"A few things: I'd want real financial data instead of a proxy score — likely from a third-party risk data provider like Dun & Bradstreet or a service like Resilinc.
-I'd add a feedback loop so the model retrains as new quarters land, and I'd want to validate the risk score against actual downstream cost impact — if a 'high risk' vendor rarely actually causes a production problem, the scoring weights need recalibrating.
-I'd also want to run this against real historical incidents to back-test whether the scorecard would have actually flagged past disruptions early enough to matter."*

-### "What's the hardest technical decision you made?"
-*"Defining the prediction target without leakage.
-It's tempting to just predict 'is this vendor risky' using the same-quarter features that define risk — but that's circular.
-I had to be disciplined about using only trailing/lagged features to predict a *future* quarter's outcome, and I built in both a random and time-based split specifically so I could validate that the model wasn't just memorizing same-period correlations."*

-### Resume bullet points (pick 2–3, tailor to the role)

-- Built an end-to-end vendor risk analytics pipeline (Python, pandas, scikit-learn) processing 5,700+ purchase orders across 70 vendors to produce a transparent, weighted composite risk score and a predictive ML model forecasting next-quarter SLA breach risk (ROC-AUC 0.72, beating a rule-based benchmark).
-- Designed a leakage-safe feature engineering pipeline with trailing/rolling performance signals, benchmarking a Random Forest classifier against a business rule-based scorecard to quantify the value of predictive modeling over static rules.
-- Built an interactive Streamlit dashboard (Plotly) surfacing vendor risk heatmaps, scorecards, and an automated watchlist with recommended actions for procurement stakeholders.

-## 8. Honest Limitations (know these — an interviewer respects this more than pretending it's perfect)

 - All data is synthetic.
-It's realistically *structured* and *time-anchored*, but it doesn't reflect any real company's actual vendors.
+It's realistically structured and time-anchored, but it doesn't reflect any real company's actual vendors.

 - The financial "credit health score" is a proxy, not real credit bureau data.

-- The rule-based weights (25/20/15/15/15/10) are a reasonable, defensible starting point but would need validation against real business outcomes (e.g., "does a high score actually predict cost-of-poor-quality?") in a production setting.
+- The rule-based weights (25/20/15/15/15/10) are a reasonable, defensible starting point but would need validation against real business outcomes in a production setting.

-- ROC-AUC of ~0.72 means the model is useful for **prioritization** (who to review first), not a guarantee — it should support human judgment, not replace it.
+- ROC-AUC of ~0.72 means the model is useful for prioritization, not a guarantee.

-- The discrete `disruption_events.csv` log (named incidents like strikes or cyber events) is generated as an independent per-vendor random process and does **not** itself show strong count-level clustering around the macro shock windows — only its severity distribution is nudged.
-The macro-shock realism actually lives in the delivery delay, cost variance, and financial-health signals, which were verified (in the EDA notebook) to genuinely dip/spike in the expected windows.
-Worth knowing precisely if asked.
+- The discrete `disruption_events.csv` log is generated as an independent per-vendor random process and does not itself show strong count-level clustering around the macro shock windows.
+The macro-shock realism is reflected in the delivery delay, cost variance, and financial-health signals.

-- `.pkl` model files are pinned to the exact scikit-learn/pandas/numpy versions in `requirements.txt` because scikit-learn does not guarantee pickle compatibility across versions — a real, easy-to-miss operational detail when shipping trained models.
+- `.pkl` model files are pinned to the exact scikit-learn/pandas/numpy versions in `requirements.txt` to ensure reproducibility and avoid version compatibility issues.

-### "I noticed your disruption events don't cluster around the macro windows you describe — isn't that a data quality issue?"
-*"Good catch, and you're right to check rather than take the README at face value.
-The discrete disruption event log is a separate per-vendor Poisson process in the generator, so its raw count isn't meaningfully time-correlated with the macro windows — only severity is.
-But the delivery and cost signals, which are what actually feed the risk score and the ML model, ARE genuinely modulated by those macro windows — I verified on-time delivery rate drops from a ~76% baseline to the low-60s% in each shock window.
-So the realism is real, it just lives in a different table than the one you'd naively check first.
-I'd rather be precise about that than let the claim be broader than the data supports."*
+### Developed by Arvind Yadav

+Connect with me for Data Analyst or related roles.